Batking74/Login-Design-1/README.md

 # Login Project

 ### Description
-This Project was one of my basic web pages as I was teaching myself HTML and CSS.
-This project helped me build on my problem solving skills, and practice with Responsive Web Design (Media Queries).
+A foundational project in my journey of self-teaching HTML and CSS, this web page played a crucial role in developing my problem-solving skills.
+It also served as a practical exercise in Responsive Web Design, particularly through the implementation of Media Queries.

 ![Image of Nazir's Login Project](./Login_Project.png)